buguroo/pyknow/docs/source/reference.rst

        pass

-`NOTPCE()` a.k.a. `~`
+`NOTFC()` a.k.a. `~`
 +++++++++++++++++++++

-This composed PCE negates the given PCE, reversing the logic.
-If the given PCE matches this will not and vice versa.
+This composed FC negates the given FC, reversing the logic.
+If the given FC matches this will not and vice versa.

 .. code-block:: python
    :caption: Match if `name` is not `Charlie`.